MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: MapTab Building Pipeline

 \subsection{Benchmark Statistics}

-MapTab comprises two scenarios, Metromap and Travelmap, both represented in the form of topological graphs.
-Metromap includes 160 maps covering 52 countries, involving 32 native languages, with images rendered in 28 languages and an average resolution of $4{,}140 \times 3{,}744$ pixels.
-Travelmap consists of 168 maps covering 19 countries, involving 15 native languages, with images rendered in 5 languages and an average resolution of $1{,}126 \times 1{,}352$ pixels, containing relatively less information than Metromap.
-Maps in both scenarios are categorized into three difficulty levels, easy, medium, and hard, with a strictly balanced ratio of 1:1:1 across difficulty levels.
-The image split between the training and test sets follows a 2:1 ratio (218 images for training and 110 images for testing).
+MapTab contains 328 topological maps from two scenarios.
+Metromap includes 160 maps from 52 countries and 32 native languages, rendered in 28 languages with an average resolution of $4{,}140 \times 3{,}744$.
+Travelmap includes 168 maps from 19 countries and 15 native languages, rendered in 5 languages with an average resolution of $1{,}126 \times 1{,}352$, and is visually simpler than Metromap.
+All maps are stratified into easy, medium, and hard levels at a 1:1:1 ratio and split into 218 training maps and 110 test maps.
+The split is strictly city/attraction-disjoint, and duplicate or near-duplicate maps are removed before splitting.

-MapTab defines a total of 16,400 base origin-destination pairs (8,000 for Metromap and 8,400 for Travelmap), which are split into training and test sets at a ratio of 4:1 (13,120 for training and 3,280 for testing).
-As a result, the average number of origin-destination pairs per training image is approximately twice that of the test images.
-Queries are generated based on these origin-destination pairs and include three types of unconstrained queries and nine types of multi-constrained queries, yielding a total of 196,800 evaluation queries.
-These queries are evenly distributed across the three difficulty levels (easy, medium, and hard) with a 1:1:1 ratio.
-In addition, MapTab contains 3,936 QA queries, with 12 questions per image.
-QA queries are not split into training and test sets and are not assigned difficulty levels.
-Instead, all images are treated as test data and are used solely for MLLM evaluation and benchmark characteristic analysis.
+\paragraph{Route Planning.} This subset contains 16,400 origin--destination pairs, including 8,000 from Metromap and 8,400 from Travelmap.
+The pairs are split 4:1 into 13,120 training and 3,280 test pairs.
+Each pair generates 3 criteria-free and 9 multi-criteria queries, resulting in 196,800 route-planning queries evenly distributed across the three difficulty levels.
+These queries evaluate topology understanding, route search, attribute integration, and multi-criteria optimization.

+\paragraph{Diagnostic Question Answering.} MapTab further provides 12 QA queries per map, yielding 3,936 queries in total.
+As shown in Tabel~\ref{tab:capability-taxonomy}, they assess eight capabilities required for route planning: \textbf{Visual Perception}, \textbf{Table Understanding}, \textbf{Cross-modal Alignment}, \textbf{Graph Topology Reasoning}, \textbf{Spatial Localization}, \textbf{Numerical Reasoning}, \textbf{Path Planning}, and \textbf{Global Reasoning}.
+This subset diagnoses the intermediate capability bottlenecks behind final route-planning performance.
+The QA queries are used only for evaluation and are not split by dataset or difficulty.